AtmaVichara/checks-for-understanding/module-2/backend/week_five.md

 * Updating the readme can give other people a better understanding of what the app will do, and will keep people informed on any changes that might occur over the development lifecycle.

 8. What are the top four accessibility issues that we as developers should be aware of?
+* visual
+* cognition
+* mobility
+* I don't know the other.
+Maybe if they are colorblind.
 9. `before_save` is an example of a what?
 Where in our Rails application would we find a `before_save`?
+* It is known as a call back and is found in our models.

 10. Given the following object, how would we create a scope for all users who are active?